catzy007/catzy007.github.io/posts/2022-11-24-my-journey-to-stable-diffusion/content.md

 Using CUDA in my opinion gives the best result so far.
 Installation is seamless, performance is great, it is more efficient.
 Unless in my case, my laptop only have 2 GB of VRAM which require `--lowvram` parameter easy.
-But the issues is 8 GB of RAM because of this, i could not load standard stable diffusion 1.4 model.
+But the issue is 8 GB of RAM because of this, i could not load standard Stable Diffusion 1.4 model.
-Instead, i'm using [Openjourney](https://huggingface.co/prompthero/openjourney) model even then i can only generate 3 to 4 images before entire the thing crash.
+Instead, i'm using [Openjourney](https://huggingface.co/prompthero/openjourney) model even then i can only generate 3 to 4 images before the entire thing crash.

 <div class="row">
 	<div class="col-sm-2"></div>